Making friends in Nottingham? Meet locals for coffee, park walks, pub quizzes and relaxed plans that fit around work, family and real-life routines.

 Friendship-first connections, at your pace — no pressure, no big groups.

-Whether you have just moved to Nottingham or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Nottingham, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: